Comparing Bioanalytical Systems (BASI) and Its Competitors

-Bioanalytical Systems (NASDAQ: BASI) is one of 39 publicly-traded companies in the “Commercial physical research” industry, but how does it compare to its competitors?
-We will compare Bioanalytical Systems to similar companies based on the strength of its dividends, institutional ownership, valuation, profitability, risk, analyst recommendations and earnings.
+Bioanalytical Systems (NASDAQ: BASI) is one of 39 public companies in the “Commercial physical research” industry, but how does it compare to its peers?
+We will compare Bioanalytical Systems to similar companies based on the strength of its earnings, profitability, analyst recommendations, dividends, institutional ownership, risk and valuation.

-This is a summary of recent recommendations for Bioanalytical Systems and its competitors, as reported by MarketBeat.com.
+This is a summary of current ratings and price targets for Bioanalytical Systems and its peers, as reported by MarketBeat.

 |Sell Ratings